jupyter-on-openshift/jupyterhub-quickstart/README.md

 Preparing the Jupyter Images
 ----------------------------

 The first step in deploying JupyterHub is to prepare the notebook images and the image for JupyterHub.

-Because there are a number of issues with running the images provided by the Jupyter project in a multitenant Kubernetes cluster, such as OpenShift, with full role based access control enabled and where applications must run as a user ID specific to a project, it is preferable to create images which are designed properly to work with OpenShift.
+You can use the official Jupyter project ``docker-stacks`` images, but some extra configuration is required to use those as they will not work out of the box with OpenShift.
+Details on how to use the Jupyter project images is described later.

-To create a minimal Jupyter notebook image, as well as images similar to the ``scipy-notebook`` and ``tensorflow-notebook`` images provide by the Jupyter project team, run:
+To create a minimal Jupyter notebook image, as well as images similar to the ``scipy-notebook`` and ``tensorflow-notebook`` images provided by the Jupyter project team, run:

 ```
 oc create -f https://raw.githubusercontent.com/jupyter-on-openshift/jupyter-notebooks/master/images.json